Afrrcyn/compYear2/visualComputing/Polygons and Pixels.md

 ![[Pasted image 20230214095958.png|400]]

-The blue lines are not straight simply because we're working in the digital world, as we can only represent them with pixels and are limited and so the line is approximated.
+The blue lines are not straight simply because we're working in the digital world, as we can only represent them with pixels and are limited and so the line is approximated, like everything in computer graphics is approximated.

 Scan Conversion is solved by Bresenham's Algorithm, which starts at one end of the line, and you look at how the the line should have as you increase the $x$ value by 1 (as seen below!)